Skip to Content

 A beautiful wooden fence near the Old First Church in Old Bennington VT

-Whether you’ve explored Old Bennington before or are visiting for the first time, there’s a lot to discover on an Old Bennington walking tour.
 This self-guided tour of Old Bennington will lead you past some of the area’s most interesting historic sites, including the Old First Church, the Bennington Battle Monument, and the site of the former Catamount Tavern.

 The oldest home on the tour is the Jedidiah Dewey House, built in 1763.
 The homes on the tour are private residences, but it’s fun to meander past them as you tour Monument Avenue.

-Put on your walking shoes, park your car at the Bennington, Museum, and don’t forget your camera.
+Put on your walking shoes, park your car at the Bennington Museum, and don’t forget your camera.

 Celebrate the Harvest During Fall in Bennington VT

 The bounty of harvest season provides lots of opportunities to enjoy the local flavors of fall while taking in those spectacular fall foliage views.
-Here are some ideas for enjoying farm-fresh food and celebrating the harvest in and around Bennington.

 Find the Perfect Pumpkin for Pies and Jack o’ Lanterns